A-H-Vu/eLoki2/sphinx-docs/source/usage/QuickStart.rst

 You should see the browser open up and replay the recorded actions.
-If you want to see where the mouse is at any point edit the tick.txt file to include the line ``attachMouse`` after every line with getPage.
+If you want to know what each line does the :ref:`script <internals/eloki-script>` page has an explanation for each.